-If you're considering implementing the Certinia (formerly FinancialForce) or if you have already, we believe this document will be useful to you regardless at what stage you are in the journey.
+If you're considering implementing the FinancialForce ERP (or if you have already), we believe this document will be useful to you regardless at what stage you are in the journey.

-Over the past 13 years, we've helped many enterprise clients across multiple industries implement Certinia.
+Over the past 10 years, we've helped many enterprise clients across multiple industries implement FinancialForce.
 Because of this, we've seen what makes an implementation successful and what pitfalls create headaches down the road.
 We've assembled a list of 27 Pitfalls to avoid and grouped them into 5 categories:

 - 1. Project Execution

 - 2. End to End Solution & Integration

-- Training, Change Management & Adoption Testing
+- 3. Training, Change Management & Adoption

+- 4. Testing

-- 4. Data Migration
+- 5. Data Migration